 This avoidance of social situations limits their abilities to interact with and form relationships with others.

 It doesn’t help that those with teeth issues tend to have speaking issues, exacerbating their social anxiety.
-The alignment of teeth can have a significant impact on speech, speech therapists Veronica Chavarria and Marybell Balderas explain.
-People with buck teeth often have issues with lisping, whistling, slurring and mispronouncing words.
+According to speech therapists, the alignment of teeth can have a significant impact on speech.
+People with buck teeth often have issues with lisping, whistling, slurring, and mispronouncing words.

 Because people tend to associate speech problems with a lack of intelligence, having these issues can cause people who suffer them to panic at the thought of social interactions.
 It can get to the point where they prefer to not interact at all but isolate themselves from others to avoid embarrassment.